pnarkiewicz/ai-alignment/README.md

 This project explores debate-based protocols for achieving superalignment—the alignment of stronger AI models to the preferences of weaker models.
 Our work builds on and extends a prior research project and extend it based on feedback available on [OpenReview](https://openreview.net/forum?id=gAEEjGv5Oa).

-We extend this work with additional protocols, algorithms and datasets, along with additional code optimizations.
+We extend this work with additional debate protocols, training algorithms and datasets, evaluations and rewards, along with additional code optimizations.

-## Novelty

 ## Simple local run for debugging purposes